François-Wolff Ligondé

-In January 1991, Ligondé reportedly "fled into the night clad only in undershorts" when mobs attacked the Port-au-Prince Cathedral during a coup attempt against President Jean-Bertrand Aristide.
-He had previously been a critic of Aristide, comparing the government to a Bolshevik dictatorship.
+After the fall of Baby Doc, Ligondé found himself at odds with Salesian priest and emerging politician Jean-Bertrand Aristide, who characterized Ligondé as a "faithful servant" of the Duvaliers.
+In January 1991, Ligondé reportedly "fled into the night clad only in undershorts" when mobs attacked the Port-au-Prince Cathedral during a coup attempt against President Aristide.
+In a sermon shortly prior to the attack, he compared Aristide's government to a Bolshevik dictatorship.
 This statement was "seen as giving the green light for the coup".
 Ligondé and other church leaders subsequently went into hiding.
-Although his pastoral role as archbishop ended after this incident, he remained archbishop until his retirement in 2008.
+Although his pastoral role as archbishop ended after this incident, he remained archbishop until his retirement on 1 March 2008.

 Ligondé died on 8 April 2013.
 His funeral at the Church of the Sacred Heart in Turgeau was attended by then-president Michel Martelly and other notables.